Seneca-BSA/bsa/docs/ses250/lab5.md

 ## Description

-A capacitor is an electronics device for storing electrical energy, consisting of two conductors in close proximity and insulated from each other.
+A capacitor is an electronic device for storing electrical energy, consisting of two conductors in close proximity and insulated from each other.
 A simple example of such a storage device is the parallel-plate capacitor.
 If positive charges with total charge +Q are deposited on one of the conductors and an equal amount of negative charge −Q is deposited on the second conductor, the capacitor is said to have a charge Q.

 Source: [Britannica: capacitor](https://www.britannica.com/technology/capacitor)